wences-sanchez/Knowledge-Base/pages/Designing Your Life (highlights).md

 	  ———

-	  You have been so focused on a position abroad with Amaris that you haven’t see the reality. #card
+	  You have been so focused on a position abroad with Amaris that you haven’t see the reality. #car
 		- He was so focused on the what-he-had-in-mind problem that he never looked at the real problem—he shouldn’t be majoring in biology, and his idea of his destiny had been misguided from the beginning.
 		- ([Location 417](https://readwise.io/to_kindle?action=open&asin=B01BJSRSEC&location=417))
 		- #[[mind]]
 	- -
 	- -
-	- Do you really want to work and succeed as a QA? #card
+	- Do you really want to work and succeed as a QA? #car id:: 63401504-4ee3-455e-ade3-1a4d9a5887c6
 		- people waste a lot of time working on the wrong problem.
 If they are lucky, they will fail miserably quickly and get forced by circumstance into working on better problems.
 If they are unlucky and smart, they’ll succeed—we call it the success disaster—and wake up ten years later wondering how the hell they got to wherever they are, and why they are so unhappy.
 		- ([Location 419](https://readwise.io/to_kindle?action=open&asin=B01BJSRSEC&location=419))
 		- #[[mind]]
 	- -
 	- -
 	- This is exactly you and your hopes towards your current employer.
-Think about that 🤔 #card
+Think about that 🤔 #car
 		- Dave’s failure as a marine biologist was so profound that he ultimately had to admit defeat and change his major.
 It took him two and a half years to address a problem that was clear to everyone else after about two weeks.
 He eventually transferred to mechanical engineering, where he was quite successful and happy.
 		- ([Location 422](https://readwise.io/to_kindle?action=open&asin=B01BJSRSEC&location=422))
 		- #[[mind]]